 FESTIVAL OVERVIEW AND IMPORTANT THINGS TO KNOW ABOUT REGISTERING AN EXHIBIT

-The fifth annual SPARK Photo Festival is scheduled for April 1 to April 30, 2017.
+The sixth annual SPARK Photo Festival is scheduled for April 1 to April 30, 2018.

 Registration is based upon an Open Call for Photographic Exhibit.
 Participation in the SPARK Photo Festival is conditional upon